gah-code/chrome-scripts/docs.md

 Adjust the source and destination paths based on your AEM repository structure and the specific moves or renames you want to perform.
 ```

-Certainly!
-Below is a sample table data format for the XLSX spreadsheet when performing multiple moves or renames using Renovator:

 ```plaintext
 | Source             | Destination              |
 |--------------------|--------------------------|